 Eligibility: 67 partner countries that are eligible to receive implementation grants.

 Education sector plan development grants

-Partner countries and developing countries interested in joining GPE can receive up to US$500,000 to perform strategic, consultative and analytical work to develop a solid education sector plan or improve on an existing one and/or support the monitoring of the education sector.
-Of the total grant, one half is to be used to carry out an analysis of the education sector, and the other half for additional studies or to develop the plan, and US$200,000 (US$50,000 maximum per year) can be earmarked for activities that support the monitoring of the education sector.
+Partner countries and developing countries interested in joining GPE can receive up to US$700,000 to perform strategic, consultative and analytical work to develop a solid education sector plan, improve on an existing one and/or support the monitoring of the education sector.
+Of the total, up to US$250,000 can be used to carry out an analysis of education sector, US$250,000 can be used for additional studies or to develop the plan, and US$200,000 (US$50,000 maximum per year) can be earmarked for activities that support the monitoring of the education sector.

 Eligibility: All low- and lower-middle-income countries; upper-lower-middle-income countries with primary completion rates below 85%; IDA-eligible small island and small landlocked developing states.

 Program development grants

 Countries can receive US$200,000 (up to US$400,000 in exceptional cases) for the design of an education program that will help the country implement its national sector strategy.

 Eligibility: Countries eligible to apply for program implementation grants.

 GPE partner countries can receive up to US$100 million to finance a program that supports the implementation of their education sector plan, including funding school construction and rehabilitation, textbooks, teacher training, learning assessments, school meals, sector management, and more.